 Filling

-In a bowl put the grated cheese, the beaten eggs, the packet of yeast, and black pepper.
+In a bowl put the grated cheese.
+Add the packet of yeast, black pepper and one egg at a time.

 Mix the ingredients with a wooden spoon in order to obtain a creamy and homogeneous mixture and pour into the lined cake pan.